Focused Defense Against Drunk Boating Charges

 Many people feel a little more lax when it comes to drinking and boating than they are with operating while intoxicated or driving under the influence (OWI/DUI).
 With less traffic in a boat than on the streets and with purely recreational goals, drinking on a boat is more commonplace.
 Further, many people feel that the fines, jail time and other penalties are not as severe for boating while intoxicated as they are for OWI/DUI.

-Legal Nuances of Boating While Intoxicated
+Legal Nuances Of Boating While Intoxicated

-Many people think of boating while intoxicated (BWI) laws as being basically the same as the laws around driving while intoxicated, but this not always the case.
+Many people think of boating while intoxicated (BWI) laws as being basically the same as the laws around driving while intoxicated, but this is not always the case.
 There are some similarities and some important differences between BWI and DWI, including:

 - Standards for intoxication: For many years, the blood alcohol content (BAC) for BWI was significantly different from the BAC for driving while intoxicated.
 However, Iowa recently changed the BAC for boating while intoxicated charges to .08, which is the same as DWI.